 In 2012, the consistent expansion of the two companies leads to a collaboration.
 Staub & Co.
 Chemiehandelsgesellschaft’s solvents warehouse is moved from Nuremberg to the F. B. Silbermann site in Gablingen, and is operated by Chemiepark Gablingen, a jointly founded enterprise.

 In 2013, the collaboration leads to a merger.
 Staub & Co. acquires F. B. Silbermann and operates under the name STAUB & CO. – SILBERMANN GmbH.
 Andreas Frank is appointed Managing Director alongside Peter Stockmeier as the fourth generation of owners to manage the company.
-Thomas Seiler joins the management team in 2015.
 Together with customers, suppliers, and employees, they will write further chapters in the company’s successful history, and continue the legacy of the founders.